mtnvencenzo/kafka-stack/README.md

 ## ⚙️ Configuration Insights

 - All services are connected via the `kafka-stack` Docker bridge network.
-- Ports can be changed in `docker-compose.yml` as needed.
+- Ports can be changed in the relevant compose file as needed.
-- Service dependencies are managed via `depends_on` in the compose file.
+- Service dependencies are managed via `depends_on` in the compose files.

 ## 🌐 Community & Support